What Are The Most Common Pasta Cooking Mistakes?

 13.)
 Rinsing your pasta after cooking

 This is another pasta myth we'll never understand.
-Starch is your friend, so washing it off is actively ruining your dish, not improving it.
+Starch is your friend, so washing it off is ruining your dish, not improving it.

 14.)
 Snapping spaghetti in half